ApryseSDK/webviewer-react/README.md

   )
 ```

-Now you will be able to use the context hook to access existing / add new document instances in your React components.
+Now you will be able to use the context hook to add new / acess existing document instances in your React components.
 Each "instance" represents an element on the page where you want to display the document.

 ```
 import useInstances from '@pdftron/webviewer-react'